The Cult of Christmas Beers

 Sierra Nevada Celebration Fresh Hop IPA | Photography courtesy of Sierra Nevada Brewing Company

-For most Christmas beers, if you want to enjoy them, you only have a limited window to imbibe.
 But perhaps the clock ticks fastest for Sierra Nevada’s Celebration Ale, a unique take on a Christmas beer that celebrates freshly picked Cascade and Centennial hops.

-Considered a fresh hop beer, Celebration Ale includes a dry hop of whole-cone Centennial and Cascade hops picked at the peak of freshness and delivered to Sierra Nevada’s Chico brewery in California in two to three days and to the Mills River location in North Carolina within five to seven days.
+Considered a fresh hop beer, Celebration Ale includes a dry hop of whole-cone Centennial and Cascade hops picked at the peak of freshness and delivered to Sierra Nevada’s Chico brewery in California in two to three days and the Mills River location in North Carolina within five to seven days.

 sierra nevada celebration fresh hop ipa snow angels